Facade35/ops-upgrade-cursor/README.md

 ## 1) Project Title & Overview

 **Title:** JADC2 Simulation Sandbox
 **Overview:** A high-fidelity, Next.js web-based Command and Control (C2) simulation designed for a 14-cadet team.
-It tests logistics, delegation, and tactical decision-making during a Pacific theater scenario.
+It tests logistics, delegation, and tactical decision-making during any* theater scenario.

 ---